This document has two supplements: Schools To Which XU Students Should Apply Based on State of Residence and Selecting

 This handout is intended to assist students from Xavier University choose the medical, dental, etc. schools to which they will apply.

 If you are applying to schools in California: It is especially difficult to get into California schools because the state has one of the highest ratios of applicants to positions available.
 Therefore, for all practical purposes, all medical schools in California should be treated as "Big Name" schools in terms of the kinds of grades and MCAT scores you need to get admitted.
-As a result, California residents should make certain they a) apply to at least ten schools and b) apply to at least four schools outside of California.
-We suggest the U of Washington as one of the four since it frequently takes California residents.
+As a result, California residents should consider a) applying to at least ten schools and b) applying to a few schools outside of California.

 If you are from Mississippi: From our point of view, the University of Mississippi Medical School seems to be an excellent choice for Mississippi residents.
 A number of XU students have enrolled and done well there.
 However, the number of good premeds from Mississippi at XU is now so large that it is unlikely that all will get into the U of Mississippi Medical School.
-Therefore, Mississippi residents should make certain that they apply to other schools in the region who might give them special consideration such as U South Alabama (if you are from the Gulf Coast), U of Tennessee-Memphis, and UAB (if you have good grades and good MCAT scores)..
-If you really want to go to the U of Mississippi, we would strongly suggest you participate in their summer program.
-It is good and doing well in it would definitely help you gain acceptance there.
+Therefore, Mississippi residents should make certain that they apply to other schools in the region who might give them special consideration such as U South Alabama (if you are from the Gulf Coast), U of Tennessee-Memphis, and UAB (if you have good grades and good MCAT scores).
+If you really want to go to the U of Mississippi, we would strongly suggest you participate in their summer program and speak with recruitment representatives when they visit Xavier.